microsoft/VirtualClient/website/docs/guides/0221-usage-extensions.md

 * **The version of the Virtual Client runtime/.exe must be >= to the framework version referenced by the extensions**
   When developing Virtual Client extensions, a version of the `VirtualClient.Framework` package is referenced.
 This framework package will have a version (e.g. 1.15.0).
   The binaries/.dlls built and that contain the extensions features have thus taken a "contract" against this specific version of Virtual Client.
-In order to integrate the extensions binaries/.dlls into the Virtual Client, the version of the Virtual Client runtime/.exe must be greater than or equal to the version of the `VirtualClient.Framework` package used to compile the extensions projects.
+In order to integrate the extensions binaries/.dlls into the Virtual Client, the version of the Virtual Client must be greater than or equal to the version of the `VirtualClient.Framework` package used to compile the extensions projects.

   For example, suppose the extensions projects were compiled against VirtualClient.Framework version 1.15.0.
-These extensions can be ran by any version of Virtual Client runtime >= to 1.15.0 (e.g. 1.15.0, 1.15.1, 1.15.10 etc...).
-However, these extensions COULD NOT be used with Virtual Client runtime version 1.14.0.
+These extensions can be ran by any version of Virtual Client >= to 1.15.0 (e.g. 1.15.0, 1.15.1, 1.15.10 etc...).
+However, these extensions COULD NOT be used with Virtual Client version 1.14.0.

-* **Use a version of Virtual Client runtime/.exe having the major and minor version matching the framework version referenced by the extensions**
+* **Use a version of Virtual Client runtime/.exe show major and minor version matches the framework version referenced by the extensions**
   To ensure compatibility it is generally recommended that the version of the Virtual Client runtime/.exe used to integrate extensions have the same major and minor version as the `VirtualClient.Framework` package version referenced by the projects in the extensions repo.
-So although a user MIGHT be able to use a VirtualClient.exe from version 1.17.0 with extensions .dlls compiled targeting VirtualClient.Framework 1.16.0, it would not be advisable because the \{major\}.\{minor\} version DOES NOT match (e.g. 1.17 vs. 1.16 respectively).
 The following table illustrates a few examples as a reference.

-  <mark>In general, backwards compatibility for Virtual Client releases is maintained within a \{major\}.\{minor\} range only (e.g. 1.14.0, 1.14.1, 1.14.2, ~~1.15.0~~).
+  <mark>In general, backwards compatibility for Virtual Client releases is maintained within a {{major}}.{{minor}} range only (e.g. 1.14.0, 1.14.1, 1.14.2, ~~1.15.0~~).
 The Virtual Client team attempts to honor this most of the time; however, no guarantees are made.</mark>

   https://semver.org/